ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 To execute a test class and its inheriting classes in parallel, we annotate it with ``@Execution(ExecutionMode.CONCURRENT)``.
 Since we need to isolate resources such as databases and application contexts, we use the ``@ResourceLock`` annotation.
-This annotation allows us to group tests into parallel running groups while preserving the sequential execution of tests within each group.
-For our use case, the ``@ResourceLock`` annotation takes the name of the test group (matching the abstract base-class name) as a parameter.
+By annotating ``abstract`` base classes with it, we group tests into parallel running groups while preserving the sequential execution of tests within each group.
+For our use case, the ``@ResourceLock`` annotation takes the name of the test group (matching the ``abstract`` base class name) as a parameter.
 A unique set of spring profiles, a separate application context, and a separate database characterizes each test group.

 .. code-block:: java